AndySok/MKS21X-QuirkyLabs/90_deque/readme.md

 // APCS pd8
 // HW90 - KAchoo Deque
 // 2022-04-12
-// time spent: we dont know yet
+// time spent: 0.5 hours

 #PLAN
 - finish reading through the oracle documentation of deque
 - figure out the methods we implement
 - put these methods in the interface according to priority and ability:
     - add
     - addFirst
     - addLast
     - remove
     - removeFirst
     - removeLast
     - size
+    - toString
 - implement these methods inside the QQKachoo class, and test them inside a main()